sanity-io/groq-store/README.md

   overlayDrafts: true,

   // Optional token, if you want to receive drafts, or read data from private datasets
-  // NOTE: Does _not_ work in browsers yet
+  // NOTE: Does _not_ work in browsers (yet)
   token: 'someAuthToken',

+  // Optional limit on number of documents, to prevent using too much memory unexpectedly
+  // Throws on the first operation (query, retrieval, subscription) if reaching this limit.
+  documentLimit: 10000,
 })

 store.query(groq`*[_type == "author"]`).then((docs) => {